10 Practical Ways To Make A Narcissist Respect You

 3. Predict their mood shifts and choose your days.

 Narcissists can get violent at the drop of a hat.
-There is always a base level of aggression going on that can burst into narcissistic rage.
+There is always a base level of aggression going on in them that can burst into narcissistic rage.

 But the thing is it is a predictable behavior most of the time.